cascadeth/OSU-IT-Tool-Mods/README.md

 Great!
 Read the steps below (more detailed explanation with possible pictures at a later time)

 #### Steps:

 1. Create a Github account

 2. Hit that fork button up at the top

 3. Clone your fork onto your machine

 4. Push your code

 5. Make sure your modification follows our formatting guide (see below)

-  i.
-Not following formatting guide can result in very cranky messages followed by pull rejections, or mods just fixing it for you
+    * Not following formatting guide can result in very cranky messages followed by pull rejections, or mods just fixing it for you

 6. Submit a pull request

 #### Formatting Guide: